-Cost of Living Adjustments are made to retirement allowances every April 1 in accordance with County Employees Retirement Law of 1937.
-Each year, the San Francisco Bay Area’s Consumer Price Index (CPI), the most common measure of inflation, is used to calculate the COLA amount.
+The Cost of Living Adjustments is an increase made to your retirement allowance every April 1.
+Each year, the change from December to December in the San Francisco Bay Area’s Consumer Price Index (CPI) is rounded to the nearest half percent and becomes the COLA amount.

 COLA Maximums and the COLA Bank